-Although not all research works' scope found on this systematic review encompass the DT paradigm, and regardless of all the challenges and limitations still in place for its full deployment and implementation in real practice, there seems to be only one school of thought and a general consensus towards the future adoption of DT for bridge design, management and operation among the scientific community and bridge practitioners.
+Although the scope of not all research works found in this systematic review encompass the digital twin paradigm, and regardless of all the challenges and limitations still in place for its full deployment and implementation in real practice, there seems to be only one school of thought and a consensus toward the future adoption of digital twins for bridge design, management, and operation among the scientific community and bridge practitioners.

-A suitable DT framework capable of accounting for the CH of existing bridges would be primarily based on the creation of an AI-HBrIM model with fully inter operable data, geometry, FE and data-driven modules.
-The AI-HBrIM would be kept interlinked to its physical asset counterpart through the implementation of a and multi-metric BHM system that constantly generates data about the structural, environmental and operational conditions of the bridge.
-That data would be effectively generated by optimized sampling methodologies and would pass through an intermediate FC layer before its final processing at a CC service.
+A suitable digital twin framework capable of accounting for the cultural heritage of existing bridges would be primarily based on the creation of an as-is historical bridge information model with fully inter-operable data, geometry, finite element, and data-driven modules.
+The as-is historical bridge information model would be kept interlinked to its physical asset counterpart through the implementation of a multi-metric bridge health monitoring system that constantly generates data about the structural, environmental, and operational conditions of the bridge.
+That data would be effectively generated by optimized sampling methodologies and would pass through an intermediate fog computing layer before its final processing at a cloud computing service.

-Current research gaps on the practical development and implementation of DTs are mainly related to (i) the lack of interoperability among the different proprietary and open-source software used along the DT model generation pipeline; (ii) performance improvement of currently available ADAs; and (iii) the direction for the creation of macro-DTs that integrate DT of individual infrastructure assets, needs to be determined and the benefits/drawbacks of whether it is done at geographical, systemic, or other kind of ontological integration approach, assessed.
+Current research gaps in the practical development and implementation of digital twins are mainly related to i) the lack of interoperability among the different proprietary and open-source software used along the digital twin model generation pipeline; ii) performance improvement of currently available anomaly detection algorithms; and iii) the direction for the creation of macro-digital twins that integrate digital twins of individual infrastructure assets.
+The latter needs to be determined and the benefits/drawbacks of whether it is done at geographical, systemic, or another kind of ontological integration approach, needs to be assessed.

-The DT paradigm was born within the Industry 4.0 era.
-Future potential developments in the field are related to the implementation of Industry 5.0 concepts and ideas within DT frameworks such as sustainability, human-centrism and resilience (Commission et al., 2022)
+The digital twin paradigm was born within the Industry 4.0 era.
+Future potential developments in the field are related to the implementation of Industry 5.0 concepts and ideas within digital twin frameworks such as sustainability, human-centrism, and resilience (European Commission et al., 2022).